Killam Apartment REIT (TSE:KMP.UN) Price Target Increased to C$22.00 by Analysts at CIBC

-Killam Apartment REIT (TSE:KMP.UN) had its price target hoisted by CIBC from C$21.00 to C$22.00 in a report released on Thursday, BayStreet.CA reports.
-CIBC’s target price suggests a potential upside of 13.23% from the stock’s previous close.
+Killam Apartment REIT (TSE:KMP.UN) had its target price increased by CIBC from C$21.00 to C$22.00 in a research report released on Thursday morning, BayStreet.CA reports.

-Several other equities analysts have also recently issued reports on the company.
-BMO Capital Markets raised their price target on Killam Apartment REIT from C$20.00 to C$21.75 and gave the company an “average” rating in a report on Monday, August 19th.
-Canaccord Genuity raised their price target on Killam Apartment REIT from C$19.75 to C$20.50 in a report on Wednesday, September 4th.
-Royal Bank of Canada raised their price target on Killam Apartment REIT from C$20.00 to C$20.50 and gave the company an “outperform” rating in a report on Thursday, August 15th.
-Laurentian set a C$19.75 price target on Killam Apartment REIT in a report on Thursday, August 15th.
-Finally, Raymond James reiterated an “outperform” rating and issued a C$21.00 price target on shares of Killam Apartment REIT in a report on Thursday, August 15th.
-Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-The stock presently has a consensus rating of “Buy” and an average target price of C$20.89.
+KMP.UN has been the subject of a number of other research reports.
+National Bank Financial set a C$22.00 price objective on Killam Apartment REIT and gave the company an outperform rating in a research note on Monday, November 4th.
+TD Securities upped their price objective on Killam Apartment REIT from C$21.00 to C$22.00 and gave the company a buy rating in a research note on Thursday, August 15th.
+Laurentian set a C$19.75 price target on Killam Apartment REIT in a research note on Thursday, August 15th.
+Canaccord Genuity increased their price target on Killam Apartment REIT from C$19.75 to C$20.50 in a research note on Wednesday, September 4th.
+Finally, BMO Capital Markets increased their price target on Killam Apartment REIT from C$20.00 to C$21.75 and gave the stock an average rating in a research note on Monday, August 19th.
+Two analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+The stock has an average rating of Buy and an average price target of C$20.89.

 Killam Apartment REIT, based in Halifax, Nova Scotia, is one of Canada's largest residential landlords, owning, operating, managing and developing a $2.8 billion portfolio of apartments and manufactured home communities.
 Killam's strategy to enhance value and profitability focuses on three priorities: 1) increasing earnings from existing operations, 2) expanding the portfolio and diversifying geographically through accretive acquisitions, with an emphasis on newer properties, and 3) developing high-quality properties in its core markets.